Fat-tailed dwarf lemur

 The fat-tailed dwarf lemur (Cheirogaleus medius), also known as the lesser dwarf lemur, western fat-tailed dwarf lemur, or spiny forest dwarf lemur, is endemic to Madagascar.

+The fat-tailed dwarf lemur is 8–9 in long from its head to the end of its torso, with an 8–11 in tail extending beyond that.
+It weighs 4–10 oz.
+It has a lifespan of 4-11 years in the wild and 18 years in captivity.
+It uses its tail to store fat reserves for torpor.

 Hibernation

 Recent research has shown that C. medius hibernates (or aestivates), even though in the tropical winter of Madagascar, temperatures remain high.
 It is the first tropical mammal and only primate in which hibernation has been demonstrated.
 However, the Malagasy winter is dry, and it appears that the lemur is avoiding the drought.
 It can hibernate for seven months.
 Unlike animals that hibernate in temperate regions, the lemur does not control its body temperature while hibernating, and if the tree hole in which it is sleeping is not well insulated, its body temperature fluctuates in accordance with the outside temperature.
 During torpor, this lemur has been found to periodically enter REM sleep; non-REM sleep has not been observed, a pattern opposite that found in hibernating ground squirrels.
 The REM sleep episodes occurred during periods of higher ambient temperature (averaging 27 C, versus an average of 20 C during nonsleeping intervals while in torpor).

-C. medius has a significantly longer lifespan than other strepsirrhinine or nonstrepsirrhinine primates of similar size, and this longevity is thought to be related to its status as the only primate that is an obligatory hibernator.
+C. medius has a significantly longer lifespan than other strepsirrhinine or nonstrepsirrhinine primates of similar size, and this longevity is thought to be related to its status as part of the only primate genus that is an obligatory hibernator.
 Its maximum lifespan in captivity is nearly 30 years.

 Like other fat-tailed lemurs, C. medius is able to store fat in its tail, and this provides a source of energy during its period of dormancy.

 Reproduction

 Although most C. medius live in areas where the environment is dry, there are those who live in tropical rain forest.
 Through research, it is understood that these animals hibernation period is linked to their reproduction strategies.
-In the rainforest these lemurs are in more in an active state than they would be in a dry forest.
+In the rainforest these lemurs are in more of an active state than they would be in a dry forest.
 This level of high activity from the lemurs is linked to higher reproduction rates according to Dr. Lahann.